fxboxed/eugo/content/ireland/_index.md

 > While traveling the Ring of Kerry, you'll find that every turn offers a new breathtaking view.
 It's the kind of place where you can truly disconnect and soak in the beauty of Ireland.

-For those planning a [one-day tour](https://www.tripadvisor.com.au/Attraction_Review-g186610-d207834-Reviews-Ring_Of_Kerry-County_Kerry.html), you'll get a taste of everything from quaint villages to rugged coastlines.
+For those planning a one-day tour, you'll get a taste of everything from quaint villages to rugged coastlines.
 Make sure to have your camera ready, as the vistas are nothing short of spectacular.

----

 ## 6\.
 Dingle